 "Pupils show a generosity of spirit and appreciate the circumstances of those less fortunate than themselves.
 Their strong commitment to community service is evident with high levels of participation in volunteering and charitable fundraising."
 Ipswich School ISI Inspection Report, November 2014

 Community involvement is a central feature of life at Ipswich School and one of our core aims.
-We want to encourage our pupils to consider moral and spiritual values, to understand their place in the world and to develop a spirit of service within the community.
 Pupils from the Prep School to the Senior School have the opportunity to take part in a range of activities and charity fundraising, and the school is proud of the contribution it makes to the local community.
 Our new community booklet, available here, will outline some of the activities our students carry out in the community each year.

 Supporting local schools

 Our extensive Community Service programme involves weekly visits to local primary schools.
 As well as the Drama and Geography departments lending equipment to local schools and companies.
 We have provided minibuses for local schools, and the use of our swimming pool free of charge to a local primary school.
 The Prep School also provides work placements for students from local colleges and schools.

 Ipswich School sponsors the boys and girls section of the Copdock and Old Ipswichians Cricket Club, enabling young people to access the sport.
 As well as this, used cricket equipment and clothes have been donated to an orphanage in India, by Ipswich School.